 This document defines terms used across the Planetary Data System in its version 4 (PDS4).
 Definitions can be found where words are highlighted in bold font.
 The definitions are given in a 'functional' order - the order in which they might be needed to understand PDS4 from the ground up - rather than alphabetically.
-Where there is a divergence between PDS4 definitions and those used in the Open Archival Information System Reference Model (OAIS RM, the basis for the PDS4 Information Model, PDS4 IM), there is a note.
+Where there is a divergence between PDS4 definitions and those used in the Open Archival Information System Reference Model (OAIS RM) [1]-the basis for the PDS4 Information Model (IM)-there is a note.
+The PDS4 IM is the framework within which PDS4 has been designed and built.
 A few words have different meanings depending on the communities in which they are used; we have adopted modifiers if one use is clearly secondary in the PDS context.
 For example, 'attribute' is widely used in PDS, while 'XML attribute' has a different meaning, appropriate to an XML context.

-Introduction:
+Introduction

-Our environment is filled with 'objects'; some are tangible (like rocks and water), others are intangible (like sounds and ideas).
+Our environment is filled with 'objects'; some are tangible (like rocks and water), others are intangible (like beliefs and ideas).
 We call these 'physical objects' and 'conceptual objects', respectively.
 Since this is a glossary for the Planetary Data System, we also identify 'digital objects', which are the bits in a computer or storage device that can be interpreted and used - for example, as an image or a table of numbers.
-Whether 'bits' are physical or conceptual (or a little of each) doesn't really matter; we are putting digital objects into this third category.
+Bringing all three together: definitions of rocks and water are conceptual, instances or realizations of rocks and water are physical, and computer files containing photographs of rocks and water are digital.
+For purposes of the PDS4